Are you Neglecting or Prioritizing Your Career?

-Even if you spend just 15 minutes a day on LinkedIn, you will likely see positive results!
+Even if you spend just 10-15 minutes a day on LinkedIn, you will most likely see positive results!

 I’d love to know how you plan to spend some potentially new-found time to prevent your career neglect.
-How are you going to spend time progressing in your career over the next few months?
+How are you going to spend time enhancing your career over the before the end of the year?

 Comment below and let me know!